 Ideally this group would meet weekly or bi-weekly for six months to a year.
 Afterwards the goal is for each member of the group to start another group with a few others.
 The goal is to train one another to disciple others so that we are multiplying disciples and creating a culture of discipleship in the church (2 Tim.
 2:2).
 If you desire to get involved in a discipleship group you can either invite someone in the church to enter into a discipling relationship with you or ask our pastor and he would be glad to help you get started.

 What are some biblical goals for discipleship?

 1. Salvation - That those we disciple would be saved.
-Many churches are filled with false coverts, i.e. with people who profess to be in Christ but in reality, are not (Mt.
+Many churches are filled with false converts, i.e. people who profess to be in Christ but in reality are not (Mt.
 7:21-23).
 By inviting others into a discipling relationship with you and exposing them to biblical truth this may end up being a means by which the Lord saves the false convert.

 2. Assurance – Not only do we want those we disciple to be saved but to know they are saved (1 John 5:13) and to have a good reason to know they are saved (2 Cor.
 13:5).
 Discipleship is a means by which believers come to have assurance of their salvation.

 3. Theology – Godliness flows from sound doctrine and right thinking (Rom.
 12:2).
 Therefore, as we disciple others we desire to see them become sound theologically.
 That is, we desire to see them have a solid understanding of what the Bible teaches.
 Discipleship without theology isn’t discipleship at all.
 Doctrine is important and the word of God is central in our discipling efforts.